ErPokerino/scheduling/README.md

 - **Monthly Allocation Grid:** Record each person's load (FTE) for every month, years ahead.
 - **Filterable Schedule View:** Slice the table by project, user, year, status, etc.
 - **Analytics:** Pie chart view of FTE distribution and monthly workload per user with filters.
-- **Chat Assistant:** Chat bot embedded in the sidebar, placeholder for future LLM integration.
+- **Chat Assistant (Gemini):** Conversational assistant that leverages Google Gemini Flash 2.5 to answer questions about the data and how to use the app.

 ## Quick Start